Also includes information on other qualifications and exemptions.

 The RPS offers three levels of Distinctions which set recognised standards of achievement throughout the world.
 Both members and non-members can apply for Distinctions (non-members will need to join The Society if they gain a Distinction).

-We recommend you apply for the LRPS first, unless you are an experienced photographer:
+We recommend you apply for the LRPS first, unless you're an experienced photographer:

 LRPS (Licentiateship of The RPS) - images of a high standard of photographic execution - demanding but achievable for most dedicated photographers.
 Applicants must show variety in approach and techniques but not necessarily in subject matter.

-ARPS (Associateship) - images of exceptional standard and a written Statement of Intent (what you hoped to achieve with the work).
+ARPS (Associateship) - images of exceptional standard and a written Statement of Intent (what you hoped to achieve).
 This is a significant step up from the LRPS.
-At this stage a creative ability and a personal style (what makes your work unique to you), along with complete control of the technical aspects of photography must be evident.
+At this stage creative ability and personal style (what makes your work unique to you), along with complete control of the technical aspects of photography must be evident.
 It is at this level that you can first choose to submit your work to a particular specialist category.
 It is possible to apply for an ARPS without having first achieved an LRPS, but we do not recommend this unless you have considerable experience in photography.

 FRPS (Fellowship) - our highest level of Distinction.
 Fellowship submissions are open to Associates of the Society and Fellows of the BIPP.
 Images must be of an outstanding photographic and creative standard and accompanied by a Statement of Intent.
 An obvious personal style is expected at this stage.
 You need to have achieved the ARPS before you can apply for the FRPS.

-Handbooks containing entry requirements for all levels can be found in Step 1.
+Guidelines of entry requirements for all levels can be found in the Downloads section.

 To read a history of our Distinctions click here.